Helperbird/website/src/pages/help/introduction/how-to-turn-helperbird-on.md

 cardTitle: How to turn Helperbird on
 featureDescription: Discover how to switch Helperbird from off to on in the Helperbird extension.
 date: 2016-01-02
+headerTags:
+  [
-headerTags: [ { tag: "how-to-turn-on-helperbird", title: "Turn Helperbird On" },{ tag: "how-to-turn-off-helperbird", title: "Turn Helperbird Off"  }]
+    { tag: 'how-to-turn-on-helperbird', title: 'Turn Helperbird On' }, { tag: 'how-to-turn-off-helperbird', title: 'Turn Helperbird Off' }
+  ]
 tags: introduction
 url: help/how-to-turn-helperbird-on/
 permalink: help/how-to-turn-helperbird-on/
 ---

 When Helperbird displays a red "Off" icon, it means the extension is currently turned off.
 This guide will show you how to turn Helperbird on and off in Chrome, Edge, Firefox, and other supported browsers.

 ---